sharing the journey of relationship, embodiment, and awakened living

 What do I do with my life?
 What do I do about this problem?
 How do I achieve my goals?
 How can I be happy?

 Life has so many questions.
 Fortunately, there is a tool that can answer all of them, and we’re born with it.
 It’s our feelings.
-Our feelings are the voice of our intuition.
-When we don’t mix them up with our thoughts, they function like a GPS, telling us where to go, what to do next.
+When we don’t mix them up with our thoughts, our feelings function like a GPS, telling us where to go, what to do next.

 Focusing on your feelings may sound too complicated, too confusing.
 It may sound too intense, too overwhelming.
 But trying to figure things out is what is overwhelming: there are just too many variables to consider.
 If you think your feelings are too much to think about or too hard to handle, you’re right.
 You’re not supposed to think about them.
 You don’t have to handle it; it’s taken care of.
 The GPS takes care of everything.

-Like a massive computer, your intuition takes everything you’re worried about, all your thoughts and feelings, adds everything you’re not aware of, and comes up, like a GPS, with just one command each moment, one direction to follow.
+Driving with GPSLike a massive computer, this GPS takes everything you’re worried about, adds everything you’re not consciously aware of, and comes up with just one command each moment, one direction to follow.
 Easy.
 All those emotions you’re experiencing, all those things you’re concerned about, everything you care about is all wrapped up into one neat answer.
-“The envelope please…”
+“The envelope please…

-Of course even the simplest lives involve millions of feelings, and these amount to thousands of instructions, countless “turns” along the way.
-Just how many there are, i.e., how many times we have to actually hear and follow an instruction, depends on how much we think about it.
-The more we think about it, the more those turns may even seem like detours.
-But there’s nothing to worry about; there’s no need to get upset.
-Just keep following your intuition, your built-in guidance system, and you’ll get there.
+Of course, even the simplest lives involve millions of feelings, and these amount to thousands of instructions, countless “turns” along the way.
+Just how many of those turns we have to think about it depends on how much we trust the computer.
+The more we think we need to figure things out for ourselves, the more those turns can even seem like detours.
+But there’s nothing to worry about; there’s no need to get worked up.
+Just keep following your feelings, your built-in guidance system, and you’ll get there.

 Following your feelings may sound selfish, but it’s quite the opposite.
 Our feelings reach beneath the surface of our individual desires, below what we think we want, to what we really need.
 And what we really need is always what’s best for everyone.